geohackweek/datasharing/_episodes/01-conda-tutorial.md

 - discuss how current methods causes headaches in managing the vast libraries for various projects
 keypoints:
 - conda can be installed in two ways (Anaconda and Miniconda)
-- conda package manager works across systems
+- this tool will prevent headaches when trying to install packages with dependancies or managing multiple libraries/projects
 - projects can be separated by individual environments
-- this tool will save headaches when trying to install packages with dependancies or managing multiple libraries/projects
+- Reproducible environments can be created easily
+- Most conda packages are friendly across all platforms
+- If you're not convinced about using conda, read [this great blog](http://technicaldiscovery.blogspot.com.br/2013/12/why-i-promote-conda.html)

 ---